 We want to dispel the myth that fireplaces are inherently dangerous.
 They pose no greater risk to your home or members of your household than other heating systems, such as gas and electric furnaces.
 However, fireplaces must have routine maintenance the same way that these other heating systems do, and regular inspections are an important part of this maintenance.

-During a fireplace inspection, a technician will examine the condition of the bricks and the mortar holding them together to see if there are places where heat can escape or moisture can enter.
-(Moisture leaks are extremely destructive to brick and mortar chimneys.)
-For gas fireplaces, the technician will carefully check the firebox, the ignition system, the burners, and the gas piping to see they are safe and fuel is burning efficiently.
+Magic Touch provides service for all brands of gas fireplaces.
+The technician will carefully check the firebox, the ignition system, the burners, and the gas piping to see they are safe and fuel is burning efficiently.
 If the technicians spot any issues during inspection, he or she will let you know and inform you what repair work will help resolve the problem.

 How Often Should I Schedule Fireplace Inspection?

-The National Fire Protection Association Standards of 2011 recommend that fireplaces and vents should receive an inspection at least once a year “for soundness, freedom from deposits, and correct clearances.”
+The National Fire Protection Association recommends that fireplaces and vents should receive an inspection at least once a year “for soundness, freedom from deposits, and correct clearances.”
 This is true even if you don’t use your fireplace often or leave it unused during the middle of the year; there are types of deterioration that can affect a fireplace even if when not in use.

 Contact Us for Fireplace Inspection Services

 Is it time for your annual fireplace inspection?
 Or do you have reasons right now to suspect that your fireplace may have problems?
-In either case, you need to call for professionals in Phoenix, AZ to arrange for an inspection—and that means contacting Magic Touch Mechanical.
+In either case, you need to schedule with one of our highly-trained fireplace service technicians.
+We provide fireplace inspection, repair and remodels in Phoenix, AZ and surrounding cities.
+To arrange your fireplace inspection, contact Magic Touch Mechanical today!